free-creations/icalendar-rrule/README.md

 # icalendar-rrule
 This is an add-on to the [iCalendar Gem](https://github.com/icalendar/icalendar).
-It makes it easier to iterate through a calendar with __repeating events__.
+It helps to handle calendars in iCalendar format with __repeating events__.

 According to the [RFC 5545](https://tools.ietf.org/html/rfc5545) specification, repeating events are represented by one single entry, the repetitions being shown by